gem/oq-engine/doc/adv-manual/general.rst

 The engine builds on top of existing parallelization libraries.
-Specifically, on a single machine it is based on multiprocessing, which is part of the Python standard library, while on a cluster it is based on the combination celery/rabbitmq, which are well-known and maintained tools.
+Specifically, on a single machine it is based on multiprocessing, which is part of the Python standard library, while on a cluster it is based on zeromq, which is a well-known and maintained library.

 While the parallelization used by the engine may look trivial in theory (it only addresses embarrassingly parallel problems, not true concurrency)